I’m often asked whether salons, clinics and spas should use promotions and offer discounts when marketing.

 Finally, a quick word of advice on marketing discounts and deals for your non-surgical, cosmetic treatments.

 Handle them with care.
 The law and guidance around marketing cosmetic procedures states any materials must be factual, clear and not misleading.
-This includes non-surgical options such as Botox.
+This includes non-surgical options such as anti-wrinkle injections and fillers.

 The Committee of Advertising Practice (CAP) guidelines are understandably restrictive and you can read them here.